 Many institutions are allowing students to visit their dorm to collect their belongings only during specific pick-up times.
 For students who aren’t able to collect their belongings themselves, some colleges are working with companies to pack and store their stuff for a fee.

-2. Check for special COVID-19 storage discounts for college students – but study the details.
+2. Check for discounts – but study the details.

-In an effort to help students with this unexpected need, a number of self-storage and portable storage companies are offering special discounts.
+Self-storage and portable storage companies may offer special discounts for college students, as well as deals for storage for three months or more.
 Just be sure you get all the details and think beyond offers for a free month.
 Consider that it’s quite possible you’ll be storing your stuff for several months, so factor that in.
-For example, with PODS’ COLLEGEMOVE20 discount, you can save 10% on the monthly storage fee for up to 6 months, initial container delivery, and the cost of long-distance transportation if you need it shipped home.

 3. Research college moving and storage options and costs.